ArifaAwan05/Module1-Javascript/README.md

 # Module1-Javascript

-this project was created from locl repo created by Arifa Awan
+this project was created from local repo created by Arifa Awan